aangelinux/1DV610-L2/README.md

 - createLineGraph(data, options)
 - createPieChart(data, options)

-Each method accepts two parameters and returns a <div> containing the chart.
+Each method accepts two parameters and returns a div element containing the chart.
 The charts are rendered with SVG elements.

 The options object has two different schemas, depending on which type of chart is being created: linear or radial.
 See **Options Schemas** and **Data Schema** below.